-If you follow us on Facebook, you already know that we have recently made some changes to our RVing lifestyle.
+If you follow us on Facebook, you already know that we made some changes to our RVing lifestyle in 2020.
 For years now we have wanted to replace our towed with something that we could tow four down and the vehicle had to be multipurpose including off road exploring.

 It was not until we returned to our home area in Wisconsin did, we come across a gem while out doing some other shopping and errands.
 On one of the local dealerships lots was a used 2015 Jeep Wrangler Unlimited (JK) with the Sahara trim package for what we considered a more reasonable price.
 After having our Honda Accord appraised and a comfortable trade in offer accepted, we made the deal and drove our new to us Jeep home.